 Autism spectrum disorder (ASD) is a developmental disability.
-People with ASD often have problems with social, emotional, and communication skills.
+Autistic people often have problems with social, emotional, and communication skills.
 They may repeat behaviors, have a hard time adapting to change, or be unable to make eye contact.

-ASD affects about 1 in 54 children, according to the Centers for Disease Control and Prevention (CDC).
+About 1 in 54 children are autistic, according to the Centers for Disease Control and Prevention (CDC).
 But it’s not only a problem for kids.
-The CDC estimates that nearly 5.5 million adults in the United States have ASD.
+The CDC estimates that nearly 5.5 million adults in the United States are autistic.

 How Adult Autism Programs Can Help

-ASD is a lifelong condition.
-Some adults with ASD receive a diagnosis as children.
-Others don’t receive a diagnosis until later in life, which is more likely if their symptoms are mild.
+Autism is a lifelong condition.
+Some autistic adults receive a diagnosis as children.
+Others don’t receive a diagnosis until later in life, which is more likely if their characteristics were masked.

-Medicine and therapy can help adults with ASD manage difficulties like depression and anxiety.
+Medicine and therapy can help autistic adults manage difficulties like depression and anxiety.
 A correct diagnosis is key to finding services and support.
-UPMC adult autism programs help adults with ASD live more enjoyable and productive lives.
+UPMC adult autism programs help autistic adults live more enjoyable and productive lives.

 Our adult autism programs include an outpatient clinic, an inpatient clinic, a vocational training center, and a supported employment program.

-Doctors at the CADD Adult Outpatient Clinic assess and treat adults with ASD and other intellectual disabilities or behavioral disorders.
+Doctors at the CADD Adult Outpatient Clinic assess and treat autistic adults and other intellectual disabilities or behavioral disorders.

 The clinic offers:

-- Diagnostic assessment, including evaluations that focus on strengths, weaknesses, and level of functioning.
+- Diagnostic assessment, including evaluations that focus on strengths and weaknesses.

 - Medicine clinics, where caregivers learn about the risks and benefits of medicines.